ibm-cloud-docs/virtual-servers/vsi_provision_public.md

 After you complete the prerequisites, you can begin to provision a public virtual server instance.
 You can provision your public instance through the {{site.data.keyword.cloud_notm}} catalog or the {{site.data.keyword.slportal}}.

 ### Provisioning a public virtual server instance through the IBM Cloud catalog
-To provision a public virtual server instance through the {{site.data.keyword.cloud_notm}}, complete the following steps:
+To provision a public virtual server instance through the {{site.data.keyword.cloud_notm}} catalog, complete the following steps:

   1. Log in to the [{{site.data.keyword.cloud_notm}} catalog ![External link icon](../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/catalog/){: new_window} by using your unique credentials.
   2. In the **Compute Infrastructure** section, click the **Virtual Servers** tile.